 |24 May to 25 May||Sun to Mon||Hari Raya Idul Fitri|

 |26 May to 29 May||Tue to Fri||Lebaran Holiday|

 |2021||13 May||Thu||Hari Raya Idul Fitri|

 |2024||10 Apr||Wed||Hari Raya Idul Fitri|

 The Hari Raya Idul Fitri holiday season is characterised by attending prayers, giving charitably, asking for forgiveness from people you have wronged, and feasting together when the time of fasting is complete.

 With regards to the scale of celebrations, Hari Raya Idul Fitri may be the largest Indonesian public holiday.
 Many Indonesians will often travel a large distance to their home towns to celebrate with their family.
 Traffic jams and public transportation delays are common.
 Over eight million people leave Jakarta to return to their hometowns prior to the holiday.

-Indonesian law demands that every Indonesian citizen receives a salary bonus prior to Hari Raya Idul Fitri.
-In Indonesian, this policy is known as Tunjangan Hari Raya.
+Indonesian law demands that employees receive a salary bonus prior to Hari Raya Idul Fitri.
 This salary bonus is meant to offset the expenses of Hari Raya Idul Fitri.
 This ensures that every Indonesian citizen is able to enjoy the holiday season.
 In Jakarta, Indonesian citizens enjoy a salary bonus of no less than one month’s payment.
 The amount of salary bonuses vary in other cities and regions.